 Owners must attach and serve this lease rider to rent stabilized tenants that are signing a vacancy or renewal lease in New York City.

-Owners must attach and serve this lease rider to rent stabilized tenants that are signing a vacancy or renewal lease in Westchester, Nassau, or Rockland counties.
+Owners must attach and serve this lease rider to rent stabilized tenants that are signing a vacancy or renewal lease in the City of Kingston, or Westchester, Nassau, or Rockland county.

 Form #RA-90: Tenant’s Complaint of Owner’s Failure to Renew Lease and/or Failure to Furnish a Copy of a Signed Lease